-Indicates cutout condition
+Indicates cut-out condition

-The message continues to flash until the temperature is reduced and the cutout is reset.
+The message will continue to flash until the temperature is reduced and the cutout is reset.

 The cutout has two modes - automatic reset and manual reset.
 The mode determines how the cutout is reset which allows the bath to heat up again.
-When in automatic mode, the cutout resets itself as soon as the temperature is lowered below the cutout set-point.
+When in automatic mode, the cutout will reset itself as soon as the temperature is lowered below the cutout set-point.
 With manual reset mode the cutout must be reset by the operator after the temperature falls below the set-point.

-When the cutout is active and the cutout mode is set to manual ("reset") then the display will flash "[ o \ - o o \ - " until the user resets the cutout.
+When the cutout is active and the cutout mode is set to manual ("reset") then the display will flash "cutout" until the user resets the cutout.
 To access the reset cutout function press the "SET" button.